vocdoni/docs/docs/protocol/entity-metadata.md

 ## Data-schema

-### Gateway bootnodes
+### Gateway boot nodes

-Gateways bootnodes are servers trusted by the Entity
+Gateways boot nodes are servers trusted by the Entity

 - They provide a list of potential gateways to the client
-- They provide the gateways the necessary information to join the network
+- They provide the gateways with the necessary information to join the network

-The data is fetched directly from the blockchain, otherwise the user may not be able to fetch the gateway data because she doesn't have access to the gateway...
+The data is fetched directly from the blockchain, otherwise, the user may not be able to fetch the gateway data because she doesn't have access to the gateway...

 It uses the `Storage of lists of text interface`